Welcome to our Legends class page 2025-26

 We are the Year 1 class at Warren Hills Community Primary School.

-Our class teacher is Mrs Armsden.
+Our class teacher is Miss Gogerty.
 Mrs Bell is the teaching assistant in our class.

 Please ensure that your child has an indoor kit consisting of a Warren Hills P.E.
 T-Shirt, shorts and plimsolls and also an outdoor kit consisting of plain tracksuit bottoms or leggings, a Warren Hills P.E.
 T-Shirt, sweatshirt and pair of trainers.
 Long hair must be tied back and earrings removed (if your child is unable to remove earrings themselves, please ensure they are removed before school).

-Year 1 will have swimming lessons every Tuesday morning for the remainder of the academic year.
+Year 1 will have swimming lessons every Tuesday morning during the Summer Term.

 We Love Reading

-In our class, we know how important reading is to help us learn and we follow a reading scheme in our school called Read, Write, Inc. We each have a home reading folder to bring our books home in every day and a yellow reading record.
+In our class, we know how important reading is to help us learn and we follow a reading scheme in our school called Read, Write, Inc. We love to bring a book home each week and record our nights read in our reading journal.
 We enjoy reading at home and know how important it is to practise with our parents/carers regularly to help us become successful readers.

-A note from the teacher: Please ensure that your child brings their home reading folder back to school every day and remember to encourage them to spend some time reading either to an adult or independently each day.
+A note from the teacher: Please ensure that your child brings their bookbag back to school every day and remember to encourage them to spend some time reading either to an adult or independently daily.

 What is phonics?